Duvall hits another 3-run HR, Marlins hold off Dodgers 3-2

+Although Duvall admits he doesn’t usually succeed, he blasted a couple of three-run cannonball homers during the Marlins’ weekend stop in Los Angeles.

+The right fielder showed off a pretty decent cannon for an arm as well Sunday during a fifth inning that turned out to decide the Marlins’ latest win.

-LOS ANGELES (AP) — Adam Duvall hit a three-run homer and then threw out Mookie Betts at the plate during a busy fifth inning Sunday, and the Miami Marlins hung on for a 3-2 victory in their series finale with the Los Angeles Dodgers.
+Duvall homered and then threw out Mookie Betts at the plate in the same inning, and Miami hung on for a 3-2 victory in its series finale with the Dodgers.

+Miami got all of its offense from Duvall’s second homer in three days at Dodger Stadium.
+Pablo López and the Marlins’ relievers then barely held off the injury-riddled Dodgers, who pitched a bullpen game and sent out a batting lineup with several backups.

+“They’ve been bringing sinker guys in against me the past couple of nights, so I had a plan of what I wanted to do, and I got the pitch I needed and was able to put a good swing on it,” Duvall said.
+“That was that.”

+Betts attempted to hurdle Chad Wallach at the plate, but the catcher applied a vertical tag.

+“The ball beat me by so much, and I wasn’t going to slide into him for no reason,” Betts said.
+“I pretty much had no chance, and so I just jumped.
+I didn’t even think about it.”

-Pablo López gave up seven hits and two runs over five innings in his first victory of the season for the Marlins, who won for just the third time in nine games.
+López (1-3) gave up seven hits and two runs over five innings in his first victory of the season for the Marlins, who won for just the third time in nine games and avoided the series sweep.

-Miami got all of its offense from Duvall’s second three-run homer in three days at Dodger Stadium.
-López and the Marlins’ bullpen then barely held off a Dodgers lineup using several backups in the absence of a few key bats for the injury-riddled club.
+“We’re not at full strength, (and) you feel a little bit overmatched in this series, honestly,” Miami manager Don Mattingly said.
+“But when we get rolling, we can play with anybody.
+I don’t think you look at the Dodgers and say over 162, we’re going to be toe-to-toe with them, but we can beat anybody.”

 Austin Barnes had an RBI double and Betts drove in another run during the second inning for the defending World Series champions, whose four-game winning streak ended with their first loss on a nine-game homestand.